precice/fenicsx-adapter/tutorials/partitioned-heat-conduction/README.md

 summary: We solve a simple heat equation.
 The domain is partitioned and the coupling is established in a Dirichlet-Neumann fashion.
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/partitioned-heat-conduction).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/partitioned-heat-conduction).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Setup